-I thought that I would have to live a normal life – work a full time job somewhere so I could provide for my children, go traveling, buy a house etc. Then I realised I actually didn’t want children, that I was happy about living in my tiny apartment and not owning my own place and don’t feel a need to go traveling – I just wanted to feel safe and I was happy of the though of just earning enough to get by and feel relaxed.
-But it felt like my small expectations of freedom and relaxation was still not possible.
+I thought that I would have to live a normal life – work a full time job somewhere so I could provide for my children, go traveling, buy a house etc. Then I realised I actually didn’t want children, that I was happy about living in my tiny apartment and not owning my own place and didn’t feel a need to go traveling.

-Even a 10-15 hours job would still mean I had to be in constant stress and discomfort just to earn money to pay my bills.
-On its own the thought of earning money was so stressful to me.
+Even working 10-15 hours a week would still mean I had to be in constant stress to earn money to pay my bills.
+Just the thought of earning money was so stressful to me.

 BEING GASLIGHTED BY THE SYSTEM